 Address: 4A Forrest Road, Edinburgh EH1 2QN

 Extra tip: If you want to dive into the Scottish culture a little deeper, try an Irn-Bru with your haggis, neeps and tatties.
-It is a terrifyingly orange fizzy drink nobody else but the Scottish adores.
-It tastes like a mix of cough medicine and sugar syrup, but has to be tried.
-And don’t be surprised if you get the Scottish nationality handed on a silver plate if you indeed like the drink.
+The bright orange fizzy drink has an incredibly sweet flavour to it (it used to be even sweeter, but we won’t go there) and has to be tried.
+Make sure you look out for the orange and blue cans which represent Scottish nationality on your visit.